thruthesky/easy_design_system_backup_2024_09_24/README.md

 ## Usage

-Social Design System follows the principle of the Flutter programming style.
+Easy Design System follows the principle of the Flutter programming style.
 You can continue with Flutter coding without knowing how to apply the UI design.

 For instance, SDS provides `ComicTheme` and you can use it like below;